Skill Sheet: What You Will Learn Here

-- Importance of goal setting
+- Importance of investor goals

-- Considerations for goal-based investment
+- Considerations for goal-based investing

 Trading involves maximising returns on short-term fluctuations in a short time, ranging from a day to a few weeks.
 Investing involves achieving goals by buying and holding securities over a longer time.
 Investing time horizons can extend from a few years or even a few decades.
 On the risk front, both trading and investing are not devoid of risk.
 However, trading is riskier than investing.

-- Plan your financial goals.
+- Plan financial goals.
 Write them down

 - Objectively assess your skills, knowledge, strengths and weaknesses

 - Determine the gaps between skills and goals and work on bridging them